-Penalty: $2 000.
+Penalty: $5 000.

 [Section 27 amended by No. 1 of 1991 s.
-14.]
+14; No. 47 of 2006 s.
+17.]

 27A.
 Delegation

 The chief executive officer may, either generally or as otherwise provided by instrument of delegation, by writing signed by the chief executive officer, delegate to a person any of the functions of the chief executive officer under this Act, other than this power of delegation.